Project update - March 2026

 - Initiated the preparation of concept plans for possible treatment options at Albert Street (the subject of this consultation).

 This consultation aims to provide an update on what has been achieved so far, outline the treatment options that have been developed in collaboration with DTP, and seek community feedback and support to ensure that local needs and concerns are considered.
-It is Council’s intention to apply for grant funding for works on Albert Street, under the Federal Government’s Blackspot Program, which supports road safety upgrades at identified high-risk locations, and we invite the community to provide feedback to help inform this submission.
+It is Council’s intention to apply for grant funding for works on Albert Street, under the Federal Government’s Blackspot Program, which supports road safety upgrades at identified high-risk locations.

 Project overview